tc39/proposal-ecmascript-sharedmem/DISCUSSION.md

 ### Futexes, storage management

-Obviously futexes are very low level and quite hard to use.
+Obviously futexes (currently embodied by Atomics.wait and Atomics.wake) are very low level and quite hard to use.

 The primary reason futexes were chosen as the blocking mechanism rather than a high-level mechanism such as mutexes or [synchronic objects](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2014/n4195.pdf) is that futexes do not require storage management or any kind of complex initialization, and as such are a better fit for asm.js than higher-level mechanisms.
 Unlike SIMD values, for example, mutex objects and synchronic objects would have to be true references and would require cross-agent storage management, and might require a construction protocol that would be incompatible with translated C and C++ code.